mfosterw/cookiestocracy/CONTRIBUTING.rst

     $ docker compose -f docker-compose.local.yml up

-The site should start and be accessible at http://localhost:3000, with the api visible at http://localhost:8000/api.
+The site should start and be accessible at http://localhost:3000, with the api visible at http://localhost:8000/api/ and the documentation at http://localhost:9000.

 You can also set the environment variable ``COMPOSE_FILE`` pointing to ``docker-compose.local.yml`` like this::